 Continuing with the formula of self-producing, The Fiery Works II followed shortly afterward and was also released as a free download.
 Within the next year, the digital releases were downloaded over 12,000 times and the group prepared for a live setting with the addition of Tucker Yaro on bass.
 After playing several shows and writing a batch of new songs over the next few months, the newfound trio prepared themselves to record a full-length record Have You Seen My Prefrontal Cortex?

 With each member also taking on engineering, production, mixing and mastering duties, the record became a full collaboration of each member’s respective influences and knowledge.
-“We don’t like to set up any boundaries when writing; we don’t consciously come into it with any walls up” says Soucy.
-“The three of us have a rather eclectic background of musical influences and we like to explore that and have a good time.
-The only thing we knew coming into this record, is that we were in control and that we wanted to make the best record we could; something we would enjoy from beginning to end with no sense of filler.”
+“We don’t like to set up any boundaries when writing; we don’t consciously come into it with any walls up,” says Soucy.
+“The three of us have a rather eclectic background of musical influences and we like to explore that and have a good time."

-Sign up to get periodic email updates about new A Great Big Pile of Leaves music, tours & exclusives:
+Subscribe to get periodic email updates about new A Great Big Pile of Leaves music, tours & exclusives.

 "This is more than feel-good music.
 This is music that understands exactly what you’re going through, and proceeds to explain why everything is going to be alright."